 Traditional mutton korma is a rich Lucknowi stew of lamb or goat meat slow cooked in brown onions, nuts, spices, yogurt and aromatic essences like saffron and kewda (screw pine).
-Yogurt gives beautiful velvety base, ground brown onions gives texture and gentle spices with nuts gives richness to this exceptional korma.
+Yogurt gives a beautiful velvety base, ground brown onions gives texture and gentle spices with nuts gives richness to this exceptional korma recipe.

 The prime ingredient that gives this royal mutton curry, a rich aromatic soul is kewra, also known as screw pine.
 And of course Saffron.
 Kewra is an immensely important element when we talk about the preparation of Awadhi/Mughlai recipes like Biryanis, Kormas and kababs.

 Traditionally, this shahi mutton korma recipe is prepared in copper handis over a charcoal fire.
 For a crunch of time, you can go ahead with pressure cooking.
 But if the time permits, I would highly recommend you to cook it in handi or pot on stove top, braising the meat in spices for hours until done.

 The aura of this gosht korma is rich, smooth, delicate and exceptional.
 In our Muslim community, it is one of the top menu dish in weddings or celebrations in Northern India, especially in Lucknow.
 Very commonly referred to as shadi wala korma (korma made in weddings) in many homes.